Wild Clover Farm Oklahoma

 2. Add the ginger and turmeric slices to the boiling water.

-3. Reduce the heat and let simmer for 10-15 minutes.
+3. Reduce the heat and let it simmer for 10-15 minutes.

-4. Strain the liquid into a mug.
+4. Strain the liquid into a mug to create your immune-boosting tea.

 5. Add honey, lemon juice, and a pinch of black pepper.
 Stir well.